Word length predicts word order: "Min-max"-ing drives language evolution: Methodology and hypotheses

 \subsubsection{Relationship between word order and noun/verb lengths}

-To see whether word order is related to the length of nouns and verbs I conducted a repeated-measures ANOVA with the average lengths of nouns and verbs as the repeated measures and the word order (SV, VS, free) as the between subject factors.
-Analysis of the results of word order and its relation to length of the different argument and predicate categories is quite striking.
-First, both SV and VS languages have a highly significant effect of word length,\footnote{Additional statistical comparisons and plots are available at the linked repository (Fn \ref{fn:linked-repo}).} whereby arguments are, overall, shorter than predicates crosslinguistically (Figure \ref{fig:Normalized-lengths-of}; p < 0.001).\footnote{It is also worth noting here that in this corpus words are overall shorter in SV languages than VS languages, which in turn are shorter than those in `free' languages.
+To see whether word order is related to the length of nouns and verbs we can first visualize the relationships by plotting the means of word class lengths (for arguments, predicates, nouns, verbs, etc) in relation to word order (SV, VS, free).
+Figure \ref{fig:Normalized-lengths-of} shows the means of unique nouns and verbs (measure \#1 above) in relation to word order, while Figure \ref{fig:Frequency-weighted-lengths-of} shows the means of frequency-weighted nouns and verbs in relation to word order (measure \#2 above).\footnote{Additional statistical comparisons and plots are available at the linked repository (Fn \ref{fn:linked-repo}).} Observationally, the plots indicate that when frequency is taken into account, nouns are longer than verbs in SV languages but shorter than verbs in VS languages.\footnote{It is also worth noting here that in this corpus words are overall shorter in SV languages than VS languages, which in turn are shorter than those in `free' languages.
 This displays a general observed trend that languages with free word order tend to have more morphology to identify argument roles and other grammatical relations (\citealt{Koplenig:2017aa,Yadav:2020aa}).}